-- f.
+- c.
+Repeated coursework.
+The Nurse Corps SP will not pay tuition and fees for repeated coursework for which the Nurse Corps SP has previously made a payment (e.g., cost of the repeated course, overload fees).
+If the repeated course work does not delay participants' graduation date, the scholarship payments for other tuition and fees may continue.
+The decision to continue scholarship payments while participants are repeating coursework is made at the discretion of the Nurse Corps SP.
+Participants who must repeat coursework must immediately contact the Nurse Corps SP via the Customer Service Portal Failure to do so will result in the cessation of monthly stipend payments or other actions from the Nurse Corps SP. - d.
+Increases in tuition or required fees.
+Payments for any increases in tuition or required fees that are reported by the school after the award has been made are not guaranteed and are subject to the availability of funds. - e.
+Attending more than one school.
+For participants enrolled in programs that require taking classes at more than one school/campus, please be advised that payments will only be made to other institutions that have degree program agreements with the nursing institution named in the Nurse Corps SP application, and only for courses required as part of the degree program. - f.
 Required courses.
 The Nurse Corps SP will not pay for additional courses beyond those required for graduation.
 In addition, the Nurse Corps SP will not pay for tuition costs or fees unrelated to the degree/program, such as loan processing fees, penalty or late fees, and other similar expenses. - g.
 Transfers to other academic institutions are strongly discouraged.
 Transfers to other academic institutions are strongly discouraged once the applicant has been accepted into the Nurse Corps SP.
-Transfers are considered on a case-by-case basis and only for exceptional circumstances.
+Transfers are considered on a case-by-case basis and only for compelling circumstances.
 Transfer requests must include a completed Verification of Acceptance (VOA) and or Enrollment Verification Form (EVF) as appropriate, by the school to which the requested transfer is being made, and be approved by the Nurse Corps SP in advance to ensure continued eligibility for funding.
-The Nurse Corps SP award is based on the cost of attendance at the initial school of record for all school year contracts executed during the Fiscal Year 2019application cycle.
+The Nurse Corps SP award is based on the cost of attendance at the initial school of record for all school year contracts executed during the Fiscal Year 2020 application cycle.
 If a transfer is approved, the Nurse Corps SP will not cover any increase in tuition and/or fees for the new institution.
 Participants are responsible for the difference.
 Changes in the type of nursing program will not be approved.